 In the camp, the prisoners continued to die, but at a slower rate.
 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 When a POW died, the POWs stripped him of his clothing and the man would be buried naked.
 The dead man’s clothing would be washed in boiling water and given to a prisoner in need of clothing.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

-The burial detail carried litters often with several bodies in them to the camp cemetery.
-Once there, the bodies were put int a trench and held down with a pole by one POW while the other covered it with dirt.
-The next day when they returned to the cemetery, they bodies often were sitting up in the graves or had been dug up by wild dogs.
+The burial detail carried litters – often with several bodies in them – to the camp cemetery.
+Once there, the bodies were put into a trench.
+Since the water table was high, a POW pushed the body down with a pole while the other covered it with dirt.
+The next day when they returned to the cemetery, the bodies often were sitting up in the graves or had been dug up by wild dogs.

 On September 17 a POW who had escaped on August 7 was recaptured.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”